Can You Ask Patients for Reviews? A Legal & Ethical Guide (2025 Edition)

 • Allows unbiased requests (no filtering)

-Some platforms send review invitations right after appointments via encrypted email or SMS, using anonymized short links to keep the process secure.
+Some platforms send invitations for experience sharing immediately after appointments via encrypted email or SMS, using anonymized short links to ensure security.

 💡 MedRankers Review Tools offer fully compliant, automated solutions with analytics and safeguards built for medical use.